On this page

 Do I need to file Form I-907 if I'm only updating my address or contact information?

-Consult the official instructions to determine the appropriate form or procedure for your specific update type.
+Consult the official instructions to determine the appropriate form or process for your specific update type.

 What supporting documents do I need for I-907?

-If there is a referral for investigation due to suspected fraud or misrepresentation, or if an approval notice, request for evidence, notice of intent to deny, or denial notice is issued, it is crucial to complete all required sections, sign, and submit the necessary evidence.
-The processing timeframe will pause and will only resume with a new applicable timeframe once a response to the notice of intent to deny or the request for evidence is received.
+If there is a referral for investigation due to suspected fraud or misrepresentation, or if an approval notice, request for evidence, notice of intent to deny, or denial notice is issued, you may need to complete all necessary sections, sign the form, and include the required evidence.
+The processing timeline will pause and will resume with a new timeframe upon receipt of your response to the notice of intent to deny or the request for evidence.

 Who is eligible to file I-907?

-Submitting more than one Form I-907 can lead to delays in processing your request.
-For Religious Workers under the Form I-129 R-1 classification, it was previously mandatory for USCIS to conduct a successful on-site inspection before a petitioner could apply for premium processing.
-Ensure you review the instructions pertinent to your eligibility category prior to beginning the process.
+Submitting more than one Form I-907 can cause delays in processing your request.
+For Religious Workers under the Form I-129 R-1 classification, note that USCIS previously mandated a completed on-site inspection before a petitioner could apply for premium processing.
+Be sure to consult the instructions relevant to your eligibility category before you begin.

 When will I-907 be processed and what is the workflow?